-To accompany the TED Tallks, Janet Echelman created a large aerial sculpture made of Spectra, a fibre that resembles fishing net but is fifteen times stronger than steel.
+To accompany the TED Tallks mentioned above, Janet Echelman created a large aerial sculpture made of Spectra, a fibre that resembles fishing net but is fifteen times stronger than steel.
 The sculpture was entitled "Skies Painted with Unnumbered Sparks", spanned 745 feet, and was attached to the top of buildings around Canada Place.

 The TED conference has been held annually in Vancouver since 2014.
-The next one will take place from April 15th-19th, 2019.
+The next one will take place from April 20th-24th, 2020.